Erich Kempka: Post-war period

-He was released from captivity on 9 October 1947.
-Kempka died on 24 January 1975, aged sixty-four, in Freiberg am Neckar.
+Kempka was released from captivity on 9 October 1947.
+He died on 24 January 1975, aged 64, in Freiberg am Neckar.

 His memoirs first appeared in 1951 under the title Ich habe Adolf Hitler verbrannt (I cremated Adolf Hitler).
 In 1975, it was reissued with a foreword by author and former member of the Leibstandarte SS Adolf Hitler Erich Kern under the title Die letzten Tage mit Adolf Hitler (The Last Days with Adolf Hitler).
 An English edition of the book was published in 2010 by Frontline Books-Skyhorse Publishing, Inc., under the title I was Hitler's Chauffeur: The Memoirs of Erich Kempka, with an introduction by historian Roger Moorhouse.

 At the 2008 military trial for Osama bin-Laden's driver, Salim Hamdan, the defense argued for his innocence, noting that Kempka was not tried as a war criminal for being a chauffeur for Hitler.